Toto Neorest vs Kohler Veil – Which is the Best?

 Toto Neorest and Kohler Veil are 2 of the best bidet toilet combos/integrated toilets and bidets.
 But what is the difference between these 2 high-end toilets and which one is the best?

-To starts with, there are several models of the Toto Neorest toilets but in this case we will focus on the Toto Neorest 750H and Toto Neorest 700H.
+First, there are several models of the Toto Neorest toilets, but in this case, we will focus on the Toto Neorest 750H and Toto Neorest 700H.

 The only difference between Toto Neorest 750H and 700H is that Toto Neorest 750H’s bowl has a photocatalytic glaze that cleans the toilet periodically, activated by a UV light underneath the bidet seat’s lid.
 Toto Neorest 700H does not have this feature.
 Read more on that here.